 Heart Failure – Means congestive heart failure.

 Hypertension (high blood pressure) – Is abnormally elevated blood pressure.
-It is a systolic reading (top number) greater than 140 and a diastolic reading (bottom number) greater than 90.
-If disorder is due to a condition or medication it is secondary hypertension.
+It is a systolic reading (top number) equal to or greater than 130 and a diastolic reading (bottom number) equal to or greater than 80.
+If the disorder is due to a condition or medication it is secondary hypertension.
 If the cause is unknown it is benign or essential hypertension.

 Myocardial infarction – Is the medical term for a heart attack.